The Sand Collector

 "A scorpion sting."

 Salim disappeared for days.
-At the time, I didn't know yet that he was meeting his friend, Ahmad the Spotter, who only had three fingers on his left hand.
-Salim went to drink coffee under the carob tree with him, to discuss the next smuggling operation along the new Egypt-Israel border in Sinai.
-Ahmad lived by the new border and wanted to be a tracker for the Israeli Military's al-Heib Minority Unit.
+At the time, I didn't know yet that he was meeting his friend, Spiderman, to drink coffee under the carob tree, and discuss their next smuggling operation along the new Egypt-Israel border in Sinai.
+Spiderman was a spotter with only three fingers on his left hand.
+As a spotter, his role was to be on the lookout for patrols.
 He knew the land better than anyone.
-A small number of Bedouin volunteered to serve each year, although I never understood why they would.
-For now, Ahmad smuggled to make a living, acting as a spotter along the border.
-Ahmad taught him to walk backwards.
-Many smugglers, knowing their pursuers will follow the direction of their footprints, learned how to walk backwards.
+He wanted to be a tracker for the IDF's Minority Unit.
+A large number of Bedouins volunteered each year, although I never understood why they would want to serve.
+Spiderman taught Salim to walk backwards.
+Many smugglers, knowing their pursuers would follow the direction of their footprints, learned how to walk backwards.
 The real way to distinguish the direction the person is headed is by noticing how sunken the footprint was, where the most weight had been placed.

-On one of their first missions together, they smuggled a hoard of old video cassettes and comic books into Egypt, among them Syrian soap operas and pornos.
+On one of their first missions together, Salim and Spiderman smuggled a hoard of old video cassettes and comic books into Egypt, among them Syrian soap operas and pornos.
 They kept several videos and comics for themselves, as they usually did with the smuggled goods.
-They read and re-read the Spiderman comics in Ahmad's tent and argued whether his superpower abilities helped him make pizzas in his day-to-day job.
-Ahmad started wearing a Spiderman shirt he found in the trash heap.
-Salim made fun of him, called him Spiderman.
-They talked about the harmless smuggles, made jokes as if it were a normal job.
-Today, twenty-five years later, I read in the news about the Bedouins that smuggled materials for pipe bombs that were shot at Israel from Gaza.
-Salim would never have done that.
+They read and re-read the Spiderman comics in Salim's tent and argued whether his superpower abilities helped him make pizzas in his day-to-day job.
+Spiderman got his nickname when he started wearing a Spiderman shirt he found in the trash heap.
+They talked about the smuggles, made jokes as if it were a normal job.

-The next time we met on the dunes, we had a running race.
-We sprinted down the sand, which sloped like the hips of a fat woman.
-Afterwards, we lay on our backs, and struggled to recover our breath.
-I rolled up my jeans, exposing my shining calf muscle.
-Salim stroked it, wiping away the sweat, as it pulsed under his touch.
+The next time we met, we had a running race.
+We sprinted down the sand, which sloped like the hips of a fat woman, dips and crests in shades of ochre and salmon, running until we could hardly breathe.
+We lay on our backs, exhausted, and I rolled up my jeans, exposing my shining, pulsing calf muscle.
+Salim stroked my leg, gently wiping away the sweat.
 It was the first time we had really touched.
 I watched his chest heave up and down, up and down, until it slowed, relaxed, regained its natural rhythm.
-I stared up at the darkening sky sprinkled with stars for a very long time.
+I stared up at the darkening sky, that had just begun to show a few stars.

 "Don't you have stars in Be'er Sheva?" he asked.